kokpheng/kubernetes/Documentation.md

   - Nodes
 - Let’s use labels to label a node that it has SSD storage and then use a selector to tell the deployment that our app should only ever go onto a node with SSD storage.

-- For this example we’re going to use “nodeSelector”
+- For this example we’re going to use "nodeSelector"
 - nodeSelector is a property on a deployment that uses labels and selectors to choose which nodes the master decides to run a given pod on
 - To accomplish our goal of running our deployment only on nodes with SSD we will:
   - Label a node as having an SSD